Exactly Soluble Model of a 3D Symmetry Protected Topological Phase of Bosons with Surface Topological Order: The 2D 3-fermion anyon model

-We begin by describing the 3 fermion state in 2D, introduced by Ref. \cite{Kitaev2006}.
-We may think of the three types of fermions as fermionic $\mathbb{Z}_2$ charges ($e$), fermionic $\mathbb{Z}_2$ fluxes ($m$), and a bound state of a charge and a flux ($\ve$).
+Our lattice Hamiltonian is related to a 2+1D anyon model with three types of fermions, which we will describe in more detail here.
+We may think of these three fermions as fermionic $\mathbb{Z}_2$ charges ($e$), fermionic $\mathbb{Z}_2$ fluxes ($m$), and a bound state of a charge and a flux ($\ve$).
 Because the charges acquire a $\pi$ Berry phase upon encircling the $\mathbb{Z}_2$ fluxes, it can be checked that $\ve$ is also a fermion.
 Moreover, the three species of anyonic excitations all have mutual semionic statistics, i.e. braiding one around another induces a phase factor of $-1$.
-Due to the symmetry in these statistics, we call this topological state the `three fermion $\mathbb{Z}_2$ model'; in practice it is irrelevant which one of the labels $\{e,m,\ve\}$ we assign to the flux and which to the `original' fermionic charge.
+Due to the symmetry in these statistics, we will also refer to this topological state the `three fermion $\mathbb{Z}_2$ model'; in practice it is irrelevant which one of the labels $\{e,m,\ve\}$ we assign to the flux and which to the `original' fermionic charge.
 We will use the label $1$ to designate the vacuum.

-One important property of this three fermion model in 2D is that it breaks time reversal symmetry.
-This becomes evident when the system is put on a disc whose boundary will have chiral edge modes.
-In particular, using the relation between the topological properties of the bulk anyons and the edge chiral central charge \be \sum_a d_a^2\theta_a \Big / \sqrt{\sum_a d_a^2}=e^{i2\pi c_-/8} \ee it is easy to check that $c_-= 4\, (\text{mod}\, 8)$, with quantum dimensions $d_a=1$, and topological spin $\theta_a=-1$ for $e$,$m$ and $\ve$, corresponding to fermions.
-Therefore, the bulk topological property dictates that this state can not be realized in a 2D time reversal invariant system.

 An explicit field theory of this 2D state can be written using an Abelian Chern Simons theory with four $U(1)$ gauge fields: This is the Cartan matrix of $SO(8)$.
 Note that the inverse matrix is: